-Computers typically have two audio jacks: one for sound input when you record something or talk on a Skype call and one for plugging in your headphones to listen to tunes, play games or whatever other noises you’ve got coming from it.
+Computers often have two audio jacks: one for sound input when you record something or talk on a Skype call and one for plugging in your headphones to listen to tunes, play games or whatever other noises you’ve got coming from it.

 Anybody who’s looked at the YouTube tutorials on how to turn headphones into microphones knows that the microphones in your earbuds or headphones are two-way streets: it’s simple to switch them from devices you listen with into devices that listen to you.